oddlama/agenix-rekey/README.md

 to make a reusable generator like `"passphrase"` above, or directly by setting `age.secrets.<name>.generator` to a generator definition.

-A generator is a set consisting of two attributes, a `script` and optionally `dependencies`.
+A generator is a set consisting of two attributes, a `script` and optionally some `dependencies`.
-The `script` must be a function taking some arguments in an attrset and has to return a bash script, which writes the desired secret to stdout.
-A very simple (and bad) generator would be `{ ... }: "echo very-secret"`.
+The `script` must either be a string referring to one of the globally defined generators, or a function.
+This function receives an attrset with arguments and has to return a bash script, which acutally generates and writes the desired secret to stdout.
+A very simple (and bad) generator would thus be `{ ... }: "echo very-secret"`.

 The arguments passed to the `script` will contain some useful attributes that we can use to define our generation script.